Irem Arcade Games – 1989 Developer Interview

 Nakano: We won’t develop a game if it has no sales appeal.
 Starting off with a story, then developing a cast of characters, and creating flashy visuals may be a fine way to go about crafting a game, but our approach at Irem is different.

-—What was the “selling point” for Ninja Spirit?
+—What was the “selling point” for Ninja Spirit, then?

 Nakano: It was the ability to freely select your weapons, and play with the weapon you like.